 • Get in touch with the company.
 Most natural product companies are all too happy to give you extra information and answer any of your questions.
 Don’t expect them to give away their formulae or supplier details, but you can definitely ask them how their ingredients are derived, which countries they source from or if there is anything not included on the ingredient label (there shouldn’t be).

 • Don’t fall for marketing hype.
 Just because a perfume promo had a beautiful photo of a rose on it, doesn’t mean it actually contains natural rose extract.
 Additionally, where you read fragrance notes that look like natural ingredients, such as jasmine, amber, peach or melon, that doesn’t actually refer to a natural ingredient.
 ‘Notes’ simply mean ‘what you can smell’ in the perfume.
 It is highly likely that these are synthetic fragrances made from toxic ingredients produced in a laboratory, even if they smell like the real deal.

 • Know what is and isn’t available in scent.
 There are limitations with natural perfumery – we cannot yet derive a scent from most fruits (except for citrus), so anything that declares it contains melon, red berries or fig is either synthetic, or, in the case of true natural perfumes, they may be using a combination (accord) of natural extracts to create a doppelgänger of the real scent.

-The other point to consider with natural perfume is that natural doesn’t necessarily mean plant-derived, although it may.
+Also consider that natural doesn’t necessarily mean plant-derived, although it may.
 These days, perfumes do not contain ingredients that require an animal to be killed to extract a scent (such as was the case with musk from deer in centuries gone by), but you may find some natural perfume will include ingredients such as ambergris (derived from sperm whale secretions), civet (from the anal secretions of the African civet), honey and beeswax.